AissamDjahnine/Dijkstra/README.md

 **2/ Using Stations Names :**

-Note : the code is resistant to spelling errors ( Using the levensthein Distance - Check the code -)
+Note : the code is resistant to spelling errors :warning: ( Using the levensthein Distance - Check the code -)

         ./Network s.csv c.csv Start_name End_name